na-na-hi/renget/archive/ratlover-cai.md

 #Other Stuff

 ##Lorebooks
-Lorebooks I've mad for use with Sillytavern/Agnai
+Lorebooks I've made for use with Sillytavern/Agnai

 ###Space Station 13
 Space Station 13 lorebook, based on the /tg/ fork.